rvounik/frontend2/README.md

 - Much faster delivery using Gzipped assets and lazy loading
 - Much faster building of assets (and no more syncing issues?)
-- Synchronous fetching (with proper error handling) but asynchronous DOM updates (without ghosting)
+- Asynchronous fetching of data (with proper error handling), asynchronous DOM updates (without ghosting)

 __Integration__